+High School Transcript

-FALL April 1 SPRING November 1 Αp plication Fee \$40.00 The application fee is nonrefundable.
-HI GH SCHO OL APPLICANTS Hig h School Transcript Admission consideration is given to applicants who have earned the standard high school diploma from an accredited high school Request an official copy of your high school transcript showing at least six semesters of work, or at least through the completion of your junior year.
-Transcripts are considered official when received directly from the issuing institution in a sealed envelope with the school's seal and/or official signature.
-Six-semester transcripts can be used to evaluate your admissibility.
+- □ Admission consideration is given to applicants who have earned the standard high school diploma from an accredited high school - □ Request an official copy of your high school transcript showing at least six semesters of work, or at least through the completion of your junior year. - □ Transcripts are considered official when received directly from the issuing institution in a sealed envelope with the school's seal and/or official signature. - □ Six-semester transcripts can be used to evaluate your admissibility.
 Your enrollment for the application term is based upon review on your final eight-semester transcript with graduation date.

-Hig High School Curriculum - Admission consideration is given to applicants who have completed a

-mi minimum of the following:
+High School Curriculum - Admission consideration is given to applicants who have completed a minimum of the following:

-English 4 years or units

-Mathematics 3 years or units, including Algebra, Geometry and
+- □ English 4 years or units - Mathematics 3 years or units, Algebra I, Applied Math I & II, Geometry &

-Algebra II
+Algebra II Algebra II

 Social Science 3 years or units

 Natural Science 3 years or units

+Foreign Language or 2 years or units

-Foreign Language 2 years or units
+Foreign Language or 2 years or units Advanced Technology

-SA T I and ACT Scores
+SAT I and ACT Scores

-Applicants applying for ad mission directly from high school are required to submit SAT or

-ACT scores.

-□ Scores submitted directly to Bowie State from the testing agency are preferred.

-☐ The test score requirement is waived for applicants who graduated high school three or

-more years before the proposed enrollment date

-Bowie State University ACT
+- □ Applicants applying for admission directly from high school are required to submit SAT or ACT scores. - □ Scores submitted directly to Bowie State from the testing agency are preferred. - □ The test score requirement is waived for applicants who graduated high school three or more years before the proposed enrollment date - □ Bowie State University SAT code: 5401 - □ Bowie State University ACT code: 1712